The Best Things To Do In Wollongong With Kids

-Just 20 minutes south of Wollongong you can slide into all the water park action you need!
-This season the park is boasting a trilogy of tube rides – all with an element of darkness, anticipation, enhanced thrills and excitement!
+Just 20 minutes south of Wollongong you can slide into all the water park action you need.
+Jamberoo Action Park boasts a trilogy of giant tube rides – all with an element of darkness, anticipation, enhanced thrills and excitement!
 The Perfect Storm, The Funnel Web and The Taipan - all as hair raising as they sound.
 For little ones there is plenty of action too with Banjo's Billabong – the largest aqua play structure built in the southern hemisphere with over 200 water cannons, cranks, and sprays, six water slides across 4 storeys all drenched by 2 huge buckets that tip 1800litres over the structure every few minutes.
 Admission into the Park covers all rides and attractions and parking is free so what are you waiting for?
-More details about Jamberoo here.

 Illawarra Fly is one of our favourite outdoor family adventures.
 It is situated a short 45 minutes drive south of Wollongong and features The Treetop Walk and Zipline experience, which is officially the highest Zipline Tour in Australia.

 After completing the Treetop Walk, newly appointed junior rangers (and their parents!) can satisfy their need for speed by completing the attraction’s high flying Zipline Tour!
 Or for the more daring rangers, experience the After Dark Zipline Tour where the adrenaline gets pumping as you zoom between the illuminated trees of the mystical rainforest.